Fatherhood | Jesse & Noah Bergland

 Fatherhood | Noah Bergland

-Things really started to turn around.
+Things started to turn around.
 However, I recently learned, that there’s always room for improvement, and not to assume that everything is perfect.
-I was challenged a couple of days ago by my counselor to ask my mom if I’m meeting up to her expectations in my role as a father.
-My mom told me that actually…
+I was challenged a couple of days ago by my counselor to ask my mom if I was meeting her expectations in my role as a father.
+My mom told me that…

 • “I would like to see you not get discouraged so easily and give up.”